 The licence is subject to a range of conditions, including confirmation that the beavers are of Eurasian origin and are free of the Echinococcus multilocularis parasite.

-Under the terms of the licence, by September at the latest, Devon Wildlife Trust must develop a
+Under the terms of the licence, by September at the latest, Devon Wildlife Trust must develop a management strategy

 to deal quickly with any undesirable impacts which the beavers may have on the River Otter during the trial period, as well as a monitoring programme to study their impacts.

 Andrew Sells, Natural England’s Chairman commented:

 Reintroduction of a species is a complicated and emotive subject and we have considered this application very carefully.
 Responses to our written consultation and public meetings have been generally positive and we are now satisfied with Devon Wildlife Trust’s plans for managing and monitoring the project, which will allow important evidence to be gathered during the trial on any impacts which the beavers may have.